Wadiyara Koli language: Implosives and plosives

 Implosives in Wadiyari involve five different places of articulation.
 It is noteworthy that bilabial and dental implosives do not appear word-finally; and the manifestation of the pre-palatal/palatal implosive is relatively less frequent.
 Wadiyara Koli's 16 plosive consonants have four places of articulation: the bilabial, alveolar, retroflex, and velar.
 There are clear contrasts between voicing and unvoicing, as well an unaspirated and aspirated consonants.
 Plosives are generally unrestricted, with the exception of the voiced bilabial and voiced retroflex aspirated stops.
-These do not appear word-finally, although it is important to note that the other aspirated plosives do so rather infrequently.
+These do not appear word-finally, although the other aspirated plosives do so rather infrequently.

 Nasal consonants

 Wadiyari possesses four discernible nasal phonemes; the bilabial, the alveolar, the retroflex, and the velar; the latter two are restricted.
 The retroflex nasal is visible word-medially and word-finally, but never at the beginning of a word.
 However, it does manifest itself pre-syllabically.
 The velar nasal is similarly constrained, and also exclusive to the coda of a syllable.
 Most of the time it is followed by the voiced velar plosive, but it can also be followed by the lateral retroflex, as well as occurring independently.